1. Policies and responsibilities

 |---|---|

-A clear division of responsibilities requires effective internal communication about policies, guidelines, and processes.
-However, since responsibilities often span multiple departments, cross-functional groups or committees may also be needed to facilitate information sharing and decision-making.
-It is additionally important that relevant employees have the necessary skills, training, and influence within the organisation.
+A clear assignment of responsibilities requires effective internal communication regarding policies and processes.
+However, since responsibilities often span multiple departments, cross-functional groups may also be needed to facilitate coordination and decision-making.
+It is also important that relevant employees have the appropriate competence, training, and authority.

 Suggested verifications